Rakefet Russak-Aminoach: CEO of Bank Leumi

 In October 2014, the Israeli social activist Barak Cohen began to coordinate the "Ba'im LaBanka'im" ("Coming to the Bankers") protest against senior officials in the banking system, including Russak-Aminoach.
 As part of the activity, Cohen read slogans in condemnation of Russak-Aminoach near the high school where her daughter studied and scattered posters condemning her in the school yard.
 The court issued a restraining order to Cohen and his teammates from Russak-Aminoach and Zion Kenan, for stalking.
 In May 2019, Cohen pleaded guilty in a plea bargain to invasion of privacy as part of the "Ba'im LaBanka'im" protest actions, and in November 2019 he was sentenced to six months probation and a fine of 20,000 NIS.

 In early 2017, in light of the Bank's results, Bank Leumi announced a new dividend policy of 40% of profits, following a long period with no dividend payouts.
 Since Russak-Aminoach took office as CEO, and until the end of the third quarter of 2018, Leumi's share price has more than doubled.

 In January 2018, Russak-Aminoach led a strategic investment into Bank Leumi USA, a fully owned subsidiary of the Leumi Group, with the sale of 15% of Bank Leumi USA to Endicott Capital Management and MSD Capital L.P.
-The agreement reflected a net worth value of approximately USD 1 billion for Bank Leumi USA, 20% above its equity capital.
+The agreement reflected a net worth value of approximately US$1 billion for Bank Leumi USA, 20% above its equity capital.

 Six months later, Russak-Aminoach promoted an agreement with US private equity fund Warburg Pincus for the sale of Leumi Card, Leumi Group's credit card subsidiary, for NIS 2.5 billion, 30% above its equity capital.
 The agreement positioned Leumi as the first bank in Israel to implement the recommendations of the Government Committee for Increasing Competition in the Banking Industry ("The Strum Committee").